asyncollective/ascicl/README.md

 When completed, you'll be able to run the various make commands provided:

 #### build - `make`
-Runs the recess compiler to rebuild the `/less` files and compiles the docs.
-Requires recess and uglify-js.
+Runs the LessC (not Recess because that generates blank code for some reason) compiler to rebuild the `/less` files and compiles the docs.
+Requires Less.js and uglify-js.

 #### test - `make test`
 Runs jshint and qunit tests headlessly in [phantomjs](http://code.google.com/p/phantomjs/) (used for ci).
 Depends on having phantomjs installed.